hoast/hoast/README.md

 }
 ```

-> Do not forget to install the modules itself as well.
+> Do not forget to install the modules themself as well.

 Then run the help command for more information about running the CLI: